 At this point, circumstances led Michael to become a Christian and his study of the Bible led him to see a duty to serve in the military.
-He enlisted in the Marines with a guarantee to be in the infantry.
 Viewing military service as a short interruption on his path to becoming a rich and famous architect, the sense of purpose Michael had from his service led him to rethink his future and re-enlist while a member of 1st Reconnaissance Bn.
 He negotiated a good deal and left for Alaska to become qualified as an Arctic Warfare instructor, then to Airborne School and then to Ft.
 Bragg to be the third Marine in history to attend the Special Forces (Green Beret) Qualification Course.
-Michael so excelled during the course that the instructors tried to get him promoted.
-The Commandant of the Marine Corps explained that such accelerated promotions were not allowed, so the Commanding General of all Special Forces offered to allow Michael to attend any additional training he wished – at the Army’s expense!
+Michael so excelled during the course that the Commanding General of all Special Forces offered to allow Michael to attend any additional training he wished – at the Army’s expense!
 So, he was the first Marine ever to attend Special Operations Training.
-This was a counter-terrorist course that, at the time, was the basic training for Delta Project (to become Delta Force).
+This was a counter-terrorist course run by the original Blue Light team.
 After that he attended the Special Forces Demolition Course, adding to the Weapons Course he initially completed.

 Once out of the Corps, Michael spent some time backpacking on the Pacific Crest Trail before getting back into the business world.
 The early period after the Corps was marked by a lot of work and taking 12 units at night at a community college – not leaving a lot of time for social life!
 Of note was a wonderful break in Colorado, helping to manage a Christian Camp for military officers.
 Lt.
 Col. Tom Hemingway, USMC (yes, of “Ernest” fame) was the Marine Corp representative at Ft.
 Bragg while Michael attended Special Forces School.
 Michael became good friends with Tom and his family and when Tom retired to run the camp, he gave Michael a call to help out.
 Tom had started a leadership training program for students of the service academies and major ROTC programs, as well as some foreign military officers.
 The goal was to teach leadership principles exemplified in the life of Christ.
 They did this while rafting and kayaking the Arkansas River, backpacking, climbing and enjoying other outdoor activities.
 It was very encouraging to meet young men and women raised in good families and making all the correct decisions in life – the type you will never see in the news!
 Like joining the Marines, this was quite a financial and professional sacrifice, but also very fulfilling.